 While the UNESCO-listed Citadel gets most of the attention on “things to do in Hue” listicles, I had forgotten what a pleasant place the city side of Hue is.
 There are some historical buildings here, but like everywhere else in Vietnam the struggle to preserve heritage architecture is an ongoing battle.

-I like that the city has nice tree-lined streets, and that it’s easy to walk around.
+I like that the city has nice tree-lined streets and that it’s easy to walk around.

 Since I was last here they now have the Vincom Plaza tower.
 Hopefully they contain the big developments on this side of town.
+Here is a list of other big developments planned for Hue.

 If there is going to be a cool cafes movement in Hue, it will start on on the city side first.
 I went to The Cham, which serves craft beer and espresso coffee.